California oil and gas industry: San Joaquin Valley Oil

 San Joaquin Valley, and a few tar mining operations, farming was the mainstay of the valley in the late 1800s.
 However, the 1899 discovery of "black gold" in a shallow hand-dug oil well on the west bank of the Kern River changed all that.
 The Kern River discovery started an oil boom, and a forest of wooden derricks sprang up overnight on the flood plain just north of Bakersfield, a sleepy farm town known to most as "Bakers Swamp".
 Soon Kern River production accounted for 7 out of every 10 barrels of oil that came from California, and the Kern River field by 1903 had made California the top oil-producing state in the country.

 Inspired by the Kern River discovery, oil prospectors fanned out across the San Joaquin Valley, and derricks began to pop up everywhere.
 Many discoveries followed, and a string of spectacular gushers at Coalinga, McKittrick and Midway-Sunset fields kept the valley in the oil news.

 The Valley is also home to 21 giant oil fields which have produced over 100 million barrels of oil each, with four "super giants" that have produced over 1 billion barrels of oil.
-Among these "super giants" are Midway-Sunset (the largest oil field in the lower 48 United States), and Elk Hills (former U.S. Naval Petroleum Reserve).
+Among these "super giants" are Midway-Sunset with approximately 3.5 billion barrels of total production since discovery (the largest oil field in the lower 48 United States), Kern River Oil Field with 2.6 billion barrels of total production, South Belridge Oil Field with 2.1 billion barrels of total production, and Elk Hills Oil Field with approximately 2.2 billion barrels of total production over its lifespan (former U.S. Naval Petroleum Reserve).

 Refining and distribution

 Five companies controlled most of the refining and distribution of oil in California in the early twentieth century.
 The leader was California Standard (Chevron Corporation), a separate company since the court-ordered breakup of the Standard Oil trust in 1911.
 Second was the Union Oil Company, formed in 1890, and based in Ventura County.
 The Shell Company of California was the only affiliate of an outside Corporation.
 The Associated Oil Company was fourth, and was controlled by the Southern Pacific Railroad Company.
 The newest company was General Petroleum Company, organized in 1910, which operated in the San Joaquin and southern fields.
 Union Oil Company of California, ("Unocal") was bought out by Chevron in 2005 after a Chinese attempt to buy the company failed.
+A declining percentage of the oil supplied to California's refineries is produced in California, down to 23.4% in 2023 from 51.0% in 1993, thirty years earlier.
+15.9% of oil supplied to California's refineries came from Alaska in 2023, and 60.7% came from foreign sources.